 Today, many businesses are using Content Management Systems (CMSs).
 As well as being a more efficient way to manage content, CMSs help ensure that everyone in the organization is utilizing the most up-to-date information.

 Companies that consume standards often work with large volumes of material that is subject to revision over time.
 A key challenge many of these organizations face is understanding the impact of changes to standards and integrating them into their internal systems and documents (policies, procedures, guidance, manuals, etc.).
-These companies are now increasingly looking to CCMS technologies or Component Content Management Systems which allows them to manage content as smaller components – sentences, paragraphs, sections – and can help solve the change management problem.
+These companies are now increasingly looking to CCMS technologies or Component Content Management Systems which allow them to manage content as smaller components – sentences, paragraphs, sections – and can help solve the change management problem.

 XML in and of itself does not address the change management challenge.
 The same is true for industry-standard schemas such as NISO STS.
 It is at the CCMS level that change management features need to be placed to obviate the need for manual change management processes which can be error-prone, time-consuming, and indeed, relentless as the number of updates continue to increase year-on-year.